telefonicaid/fiware-glancesync/scripts/support/create_ge_images/README.rst

 This image is private and owned by the user, but it is ready to be published now.

+By default, the *m1.small* flavor is used.
+To choose another flavor, the FLAVOR environment variable may be used.
+The flavor to be used is specified by the GE owners.
+They should choose the minimal flavor their images work with.

 How the script works
 --------------------